wang-arthur/arthurzwang.com/_projects/special-issue-site.md

   - Even if guest editors exert no influence, journal editors may be biased toward acceptance.
 After approving a special issue proposal & investing time and effort into the project, no one wants a special issue to fall through.
 However, leading humanities journals often boast low acceptance rates (frequently under 20% and sometimes under 10%); if special issues actually hewed to those accepetance rates, they'd frequently be left with too few articles.
   - Special issue contributors are not a random/representative sample of the profession (see below)

-## Barriers to participation in special issues
+## Special Issue Barriers
 - Closed / invitation only
 - Lack of information, even with open CFPs
-- May be linked to events with open calls (like conference panels or roundtables), but later closed to new contributors
+- May be linked to events with open CFPs (like conference panels or roundtables), but later closed to new contributors
 - May exacerbate inequalities by favoring scholars:
   - with resources to build extensive networks (such as time, stable employment, funding, and personal circumstances that allow for frequent travel and conference attendance)
   - with well-connected advisors/mentors